Back To Search Results

 Treatment / Management

-The main aim of treatment is to reduce IOP to prevent progressive corneal opacification and glaucomatous optic atrophy and thereby preserve existing vision.[8]
-The most definitive treatment of Buphthalmos is surgical.
-Medical management is indicated to control the IOP to clear the cornea during surgery.
+The primary goal of buphthalmos treatment is to lower IOP to prevent progressive corneal opacification and glaucomatous optic atrophy, thus preserving existing vision.[14]
+The most definitive approach to treating buphthalmos is surgical, while medical management is used to control IOP and facilitate clearer visualization of the cornea during surgery.[15]

 Medical Treatment